 The eye is often compared to a camera.
 The front of the eye contains a lens that focuses images on the inside of the back of the eye.
-This area, called the retina, is covered with special nerve cells that react to light.
+This area, called the retina, is covered with special nerve cells that react to light, like film in a camera.
 These nerve cells are very close together in the middle of the retina where the eye focuses the images that we see.
 This small part of the retina is called the macula.

-Sometimes the nerve cells of the macula become separated from each other and pull away from the back surface of the eye.
+Sometimes the nerve cells of the macula become separated from each other and pull away from the back surface of the eye forming a hole.
 This is called a macular hole.

 Why do people get macular holes?

-Sometimes macular holes are the result of an injury or a medical condition that affects the eye.
-In some people, it seems to be a side effect of the changes that normally occur in the eye as we age.
-The cause of most macular holes, however, is not known.
+Sometimes macular holes are the result of an injury or a medical condition that affects the eye, including being very near sighted.
+In most people, it is due to traction on the center of vision that is more likely to occur as we age.

 How does a doctor know whether someone has a macular hole?